bennettslin/yearlings_bobtail_app/PROMO_WORK.md

 # Promo work
 * Have larger title and smaller subtitles.
-* Make anchors take promoKey that dispatches promo key
-* Fix issue with div being nested in p
-* Anchor work
-    * Anchor doesn't have pointer in onesheet
-    * Render anchor without plain text?

-* Create onesheet page.
+* Flesh out onesheet page.
-* Create promo homepage.
+* Flesh out promo homepage.

 * Need to reset scroll upon promo path change?
 (Not if it's a separate PromoView, it seems.)
 * Bottom of promo content has no minimum margin in low height screens.
 (Maybe don't bother to fix.)